Just for Kids

 Helmeted Honeyeaters have inspired some creative work and it has inspired us!
 The Friends are inviting schools to participate in a schools-based ART PROGRAM.
 We just need YOUR school to be inspired!

-We’ve written to almost 200 Schools in the Cardinia Shire Council, Yarra Ranges Council, and City of Casey inviting them to be part of the celebration of the 50th Anniversary of Victoria’s State Faunal Emblems, the Helmeted Honeyeater and Leadbeater’s Possum (Friends of Leadbeater’s Possum Inc.).
+Schools in the Cardinia Shire Council, Yarra Ranges Council, and City of Casey have been invited to be part of the celebration of the 50th Anniversary of Victoria’s State Faunal Emblems, the Helmeted Honeyeater and Leadbeater’s Possum (Friends of Leadbeater’s Possum Inc.).

-Schools have received their letter, inviting them to participate in our 2021 term 2 or term 3 ART PROGRAM, finding creative ways to celebrate these two beautiful Critically Endangered species and pointing them to resources on our website for school-based exploration of conservation issues.
+Students and teachers in our participating schools are finding creative ways to celebrate these two beautiful Critically Endangered species.
+To help inspire these works, there’s resources on our website for school-based exploration of conservation issues.